Stephanie Kramer

 Gift-Giving within a Blended Family

 Gift-giving during the holidays can be particularly challenging in a blended family.
 With varying established traditions and expectations from different households, children can become confused and receive mixed signals.
 Assumptions regarding established family customs may lead to potential misunderstandings.
 Here are some ways to help you keep your holiday season merry, bright, and drama-free.
 Communication is key in gift giving To avoid potential conflicts and ensure that everyone feels appreciated, establish clear communication with your partner and the exes involved regarding gift-giving budgets and expectations.
 Agree upon a reasonable spending limit for each child and discuss appropriate gifts, ensuring that no one feels overlooked.
 Start the conversation early so you have time to decide on the proper gifts well in advance to avoid any last-minute scramble.
 Coordinate with your ex to prevent duplicate gifts.
 Many families choose to give joint gifts to children from both parents and stepparents, with separate gifts given by the other parent and their partner.
 If there is a particular gift that you both want to give to your child, consider giving it jointly and sharing the expense.
+At Rowlett Christian Counseling, we help blended families navigate these kinds of conversations with grace, clarity, and mutual respect.
 Some families cap the number of gifts each person receives or a budget they must stay within when purchasing gifts.
 Be mindful that your traditions and expectations might vary from that of your new family members.
 It’s best to have open communication about these expectations and decide early on how to approach gift-giving in the structure of your new family dynamics.
 Involve the children in gift giving Involve the children in the gift-giving process by encouraging them to create their gifts or choose gifts for each other.
-This will develop a sense of unity and allow them to express their understanding of each other’s interests.
-Personalized gifts, such as handmade crafts or thoughtful notes can carry more [...]
+This will develop a sense of unity and allow them to [...]

 Comments Off on Gift-Giving within a Blended Family